The Cosmological Bootstrap: Spinning Correlators from Symmetries and Factorization: Four-Point Functions from Weight-Shifting

 \section{Four-Point Functions from Weight-Shifting}

 We now turn to the four-point functions of spinning operators.
 This time we are not guaranteed to find solutions to both the conformal Ward identities and the Ward--Takahashi identities for conserved currents.
 This is both a complication and an opportunity: in flat space, locality and unitarity impose strong constraints on four-particle scattering amplitudes, which has helped to carve out the space of consistent theories~\cite{Benincasa:2007xk,McGady:2013sga}.
 Our hope is to learn similar lessons in the cosmological setting.\footnote{There is a growing literature on higher-point correlation functions of spinning fields in curved space \cite{Raju:2012zs,Kharel:2013mka, Gon_alves_2015,Rastelli:2016nze,Sleight_2017,Rastelli:2017udc,Sleight:2018epi, Costa:2018mcg,Chen_2018,Albayrak:2018tam,Albayrak:2019asr,Albayrak:2019yve,Binder:2020raz}.} In this paper, we will focus mainly on cosmological correlators for which a consistent four-particle amplitude is known to exist.
 The case of no-go results and exotic representations, unique to de Sitter space, will be considered elsewhere.
+We remind the reader that longitudinal terms do not contribute to the observables so here we present exclusively the transverse part of four-point functions.